aswarth123/aswarth123.github.io/index.md

    those and now I am a bit happy that I have made a progress in that and completed some of those tasks also.*
 ## FUTURE PLANS
    *My intrest is to work on deep learning which is a part of machine learning and do some projects in that.
-And before planning further I decided to explore the things and then decide in which field I am the most interested in.
-Adhering to this I also took up an Arduino project offered by the Ammachi lab to explore that and to get some insight into the hardware working also.
-   Like this I will be exploring and will finally choose the thing which I like the most.*
+And before planning further I decided to explore the things and then decide in which field I am the most interested in.Like this I will be exploring and will finally choose the thing which I like the most.*